 Cat carriers (for trips to the vet)

 Grooming equipment (this is especially important if you are adopting a long haired cat)

 It is always recommended that you speak to the people you are adopting the kitten from to find out what the kitten has been fed.
 You may decide to feed a different diet, but any changes should be made slowly so, or risk upsetting your kitten’s tummy.

 There are many premium brands of food specially made to meet the nutritional needs of a kitten.
 Your veterinarian can advise you on which brand they recommend.

-Raw chicken necks are a good way to help maintain the health of your kitten’s teeth.
-These can be given to your kitten once or twice a week.
+Raw chicken necks two to three times a week are a good way to help maintain the health of your kitten’s teeth.

 Note: Never give a kitten or cat cooked chicken bones as these are too brittle and can splinter and cause injury.

 Kittens should not be fed dog food or table scraps.

 Unless you are adopting a very young kitten that hasn’t been weaned, then the best drink for your kitten is water.
 Many cats and kittens who have weaned are unable to digest cow’s milk and it can cause an upset tummy.

 Just like toddlers and children, kittens are able to get into trouble quite easily.
 Before you bring your kitten home you should take a look at how to make your home safe for a young and adventurous kitten.